Jamsey911/RPSLS_MP2/README.md

 ## INTRODUCTION

 This project was developed to showcase an evolved game of Rock Paper Scissors to incorporate two extra variables with the options of Lizard or Spock.
 This was made popular through the TV series, 'The Big Bang Theory'.
-This game creates a 1 v 1 againest the computer in a game of chance.
+This game creates a 1 v 1 against the computer in a game of chance.
 To view the full website please use the clickable link via the heading at the top of this page or alternatively, click on the following link to access the site: [Rock Paper Scissors Lizard Spock](https://jamsey911.github.io/RPSLS_MP2/index.html)

 ### [Return to Table of Content](#table-of-content)

 ## DESIGN GOALS

-The project idea has been created for the purpose to build an interactive front-end site that should respond to the users' when they interact with the data presented.
+The project idea has been created for the purpose to build an interactive front-end site that should respond to the user when they interact with the data presented.
 This site should allow users to actively engage and change the way the information is displayed to achieve an end goal.

 ### [Return to Table of Content](#table-of-content)